mantou132/gem/packages/gem-book/docs/en/guide/001-sort.md

 │ README
 │ Installation

+• FAQ
 • About
 ```

 > [!TIP]
+> The digital serial number in the file name can reserve a certain space, which is convenient for subsequent inserting documents between files.
 > Use [`reverse`](./004-metadata.md#dir) to reverse sort.
 > In addition, it is allowed to use links in documents without these weight numbers, but this will lose IDE support, so it is not recommended.